mickleroy/grunt-clientlibify/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-## Roadmap
-- Supporting other files/folders outside of css and js.
-This would mean providing the ability for users to specify additional resources to be placed in the client library (i.e. icons, fonts, images).

 ## Release History
-_(Nothing yet)_
+* 2016-02-01  (0.4.0) Added support for additional assets (images, fonts, etc) to be included in the CRX package via `options.assetsDirs`.
+* 2016-01-05  (0.3.0) Initial stable release.